 - Encouraging pursuit of non-Met Council funding for reuse projects

 - Requiring long-term reclaimed water service agreement with users

 - Establishing criteria for a regional cost share for wastewater resuse projects based on regional wastewater system benefit, including a cap on the allowable cumulative amount of regional cost shares (approximately $1.65 million/year)

 Treated effluent use at wastewater treatment plants

-At most of MCES' wastewater treatment plants, treated effluent, which meets the plants' permits but does not meet MPCA's guidance for reclaimed water, is used for various plant activities.
-For example, treated effluent is used for cooling water in the solids incineration process at the Metro and Seneca Treatment Plants.
+At most MCES wastewater treatment plants, we use treated effluent (which meets the plants' permits but does not meet MPCA's guidance for reclaimed water) for various plant activities.
+For example, we use treated effluent for cooling water in the solids incineration process at the Metro and Seneca treatment plants.
 Many plants use treated effluent for activities such as tank cleaning and to keep pumps from overheating.

 Transitioning from treated effluent use and groundwater use to reclaimed water use at the Metro Plant